Duff reaction

 The Duff reaction or hexamine aromatic formylation is a formylation reaction used in organic chemistry for the synthesis of benzaldehydes with hexamine as the formyl carbon source.
-It is named after James Cooper Duff, who was a chemist at the College of Technology, Birmingham, around 1920–1950.
+The method is generally inefficient.
+The reaction is named after James Cooper Duff.

-The electrophilic species in this electrophilic aromatic substitution reaction is the iminium ion CH2+NR2.
-The initial reaction product is an iminium which is hydrolyzed to the aldehyde.
-See mechanism below.
 The reaction requires strongly electron donating substituents on the aromatic ring such as in a phenol.
 Formylation occurs ortho to the electron donating substituent preferentially, unless the ortho positions are blocked, in which case the formylation occurs at the para position.